Black Friday is one of the busiest days to shop in the year due to the vast number of reductions stores place on most of their items.

 But in recent years, many promotions have started as early as the start of November as part of ’Black Friday month’.
 So it’s certainly worth keeping your eyes peeled for the retailers that opt to do that as you may be able to get your purchases much earlier than you’d hoped and save the stress of competition with millions of other bargain hunters on Nov 27.

 Black Friday is the busiest day of the year for shopping and retailers will do all they can to make products even more appealing to you.
 It sounds simple, but it’s so easy to be sucked into a deal for something you don’t need and get caught up in the excitement and overspend.

-With everything having to be online this year, the temptation to just ‘stick it on the credit card’, will be even more so than in previous years, which is fine if you can afford to pay it off.
+There's always going to be the temptation to just ‘stick it on the credit card’, which is fine if you can afford to pay it off.
 But just be careful; know what you want to spend ahead of time.

 Almost all retailers will have a returns policy but some won't as it’s not required by law.
 Therefore you need to know what your rights are before purchasing because it could prove costly if the store you make the purchase from doesn’t allow returns.

 However, buying online does give you more flexibility as you can cancel a placed order within 14 days from the date of delivery, and have 14 days to return it for a full refund.

 Most shops do offer an extended returns policy in the lead-up to Christmas, though, which is ideal if you’re buying a gift early.
 You should double-check if you are entitled to a full refund if you do need to return anything, or if you will be given a gift voucher of the same monetary value.